-- Disconnect the spark plug wire (gasoline engines).
-If the mixer is equipped with an electric motor, disconnect the power cord from the AC power receptacle.
+- 1. Disconnect the spark plug wire.
 Make sure the clutch engagement lever is disengaged to relieve V-belt tension. - 2.
 The countershaft and drive pinion are mounted on a slotted base.
 To align the drive pinion with the main gear, loosen the pillow block mounting bolts and move them until the necessary alignment has been made.
-Remember that the gears must be aligned in parallel, not skewed. - Using your hand, slightly move (rock) the drive pulley back and forth to determine the amount of backlash.
+Remember that the gears must be aligned in parallel, not skewed. - 3.
+Using your hand, slightly move (rock) the drive pulley back and forth to determine the amount of backlash.
 Insert a feeler gauge between the gears to determine the backlash distance.
-Backlash should range between 0.007-0.012 inches (Figure 44).
+Backlash should range between 0.007-0.012 inches (Figure 43).